What to consider when making a misdiagnosis claim

 While undesirable, not all misdiagnosis claims will result in a payment of compensation.
 For example, a Court may not award compensation to a patient who received a late diagnosis but whose condition did not get any worse in the intervening period.
 In this scenario, there is no evidence that an earlier diagnosis would have changed the treatment options or led to a better outcome.

-No win, no fee medical Misdiagnosis compensation claims
+Can I make a no win, no fee medical Misdiagnosis claim?

 Find out more about how no win, no fee claims work